Food Stall Applications For 2016

 P.O.
 Box 1606

-(I) Any cancellations by Stallholders after application and up to 30 days prior to the festival will result in the Bond being retained.
+- After application and up to 30 days prior to the Festival will result in the bond being retained.

-In the event of a breach of any of the terms and conditions contained herein Bluesfest reserves the right to terminate this agreement forthwith and take possession of the stall area without notice to you.
+In the event stall holders breach this agreement in any way, Bluesfest Management reserves the right to terminate this agreement forthwith and take possession of the Stall area without notice to you.

-Bluesfest Management reserves the right to cancel or expel any Stallholder or Stallholders' staff at any time.
+The Festival Management reserves the right to cancel or expel any Stall holder or staff at any time.

 Complete Food Stalls Application Now